 For testing purposes the pump control system can be changed to the hydraulic operation mode.
-In case of a failure in the electronic control system the hydraulic operation mode can be used to continue operation.
+In case of a failure in the electronic control system the hydraulic operation mode can also be used for continuing operation.

 The lever positions for electronic and hydraulic operation mode are marked with corresponding symbols at levers (1) and (2).